intel/neural-compressor/README.md

 # Deep Dive

 * [Quantization](docs/Quantization.md) is the processes that enable inference and training by performing computations at low precision data type, such as fixed point integers.
-LPOT supports [Post-Training Quantization (static and dynamic)](docs/PTQ.md) and [Quantization-Aware Training](docs/QAT.md)
+LPOT supports [Post-Training Quantization](docs/PTQ.md) and [Quantization-Aware Training](docs/QAT.md)
 * [Pruning](docs/pruning.md) provides a common method for introducing sparsity in weights and activations.
 * [Benchmarking](docs/benchmark.md) introduces how to utilize the benchmark interface of LPOT.
 * [Mixed precision](docs/mixed_precision.md) introduces how to enable mixed precision, including BFP16 and int8 and FP32, on Intel platforms during tuning.